- Change Log

 - Create a SNIP for each VLAN (except the dedicated management VLAN).

-- Bind the VLAN object to the interface or channel.
-If the switch needs the VLAN to be tagged, then check the box to tag the packets with the specified VLAN ID.
+- If the switch needs the VLAN to be tagged, then check the box to tag the packets with the specified VLAN ID.

 - Bind the VLAN object to the SNIP for that VLAN.